How we make our shoes

 Apart from our new moccasin collection, all of our shoes are “Goodyear Welted”.
 This is a shoemaking technique that was invented in the mid 1800’s and involves many individual processes, but the key benefit is that the shoes are strong and last a long time.

 The main feature of Goodyear Welted shoes is that the upper is stitched to a leather band called a Welt and this is then stitched to the sole.

 It takes up to 8 weeks to make our shoes and involves well over 200 individual operations.

 Grenson Shoe School

-If you would like to learn exactly how we make our shoes, we will be shortly opening our Shoe School which will involve a single day tour and lecture on Grenson and our shoes.
+If you would like to learn exactly how we make our shoes, we will be shortly opening our Shoe School which will involve a single day tour of our Northamptonshire factory and a lecture on Grenson and our shoes.
 Please email firstname.lastname@example.org to register your interest.